-Table 10.1.
-Base Execution Properties - shared by all translators
+Table 12.1.
+Dase Execution Tropenties - Shared by an translators --

 Name Description Default Immutable Set to true to indicate that the source never changes. false RequiresCriteria Set to true to indicate that source SELECT/ UPDATE/DELETE queries require a where clause. false SupportsOrderBy Set to true to indicate that the ORDER BY clause is supported. false SupportsOuterJoins Set to true to indicate that OUTER JOINs are supported. false SupportsFullOuterJoins If outer joins are supported, true indicates that FULL OUTER JOINs are supported. false SupportsInnerJoins Set to true to indicate that INNER JOINs are supported. false SupportedJoinCriteria If joins are supported, defines what criteria may be used as the join criteria.
 May be one of (ANY, THETA, EQUI, or KEY).
-ANY
+ANY MaxInCriteriaSize If in criteria are supported, defines what the maximum number of in entries are per predicate1 indicates no limit. -1 MaxDependentInPredicates If in criteria are supported, defines what the maximum number of predicates that can be used for a dependent join.
+Values less than 1 indicate to use only one in predicate per dependent value pushed (which matches the pre-7.4 behavior). -1

-Only a subset of the metadata as to what SQL constructs the source supports can be set through execution properties.
+Only a subset of the supports metadata can be set through execution properties.
 If more control is needed, please consult the Teiid Developers Guide.